Alsandre/responsive-image-carousel/README.md

 # Responsive Image Carousel

-A responsive image carousel component for React applications.
-This component allows you to easily create a carousel for displaying images with navigation controls.
+A responsive image carousel components for React applications.
+Here are two components responsible for manual and automatic switch between provided list of images.
+Carousel layout is built using flex and use minimal styling, everything can be overwritten by leveraging `classname` prop from the component, furthermore each child can be styled by passing class name for the corresponding child to the component as a prop there are `leftChildClass`, `midChildClass` and `rightChildClass`.

 ## Installation